 Alumni will serve as volunteer mentors and facilitators.

-A curated list of participating alumni will be made available on the UERM AFUSA website.
+A curated directory (Schedule E) will be maintained on the official UERM AFUSA website www.uermafusa.com.

 The following list of ALUMNI have volunteered their time and energy to serve as mentors to UERM Medical Students.